-As of December 31, 2017, there were 1,342,858 shares of common stock issued and outstanding.
+As of December 31, 2018, there were 1,684,182 shares of common stock issued and outstanding.
 Similarly, at such time, there were no shares of Series A Junior Participating Preferred Stock; Series A Convertible Preferred Stock; Series B Convertible Preferred Stock; Series C Convertible Preferred Stock; and Series E Convertible Preferred Stock.
-As of December 31, 2017 there were 300 shares of Series D Convertible Preferred Stock issued and outstanding and convertible into 25,000 shares of common stock, 80,570 shares of Series G Convertible Preferred Stock issued and outstanding convertible into 26,857 shares of common stock, 10,000 shares of Series H Convertible Preferred Stock issued and outstanding convertible into 33,334 shares of common stock, 21 shares of Series H2 Convertible Preferred Stock issued and outstanding convertible into 70,000 shares of common stock, 3,458 shares of Series J Convertible Preferred Stock issued and outstanding convertible into 115,267 shares of common stock, and 6,880 shares of Series K Convertible Preferred Stock issued and outstanding convertible into 229,334 shares of common stock.
+As of December 31, 2018 there were 300 shares of Series D Convertible Preferred Stock issued and outstanding and convertible into 25,000 shares of common stock, 80,570 shares of Series G Convertible Preferred Stock issued and outstanding convertible into 26,857 shares of common stock, 10,000 shares of Series H Convertible Preferred Stock issued and outstanding convertible into 33,334 shares of common stock, 21 shares of Series H2 Convertible Preferred Stock issued and outstanding convertible into 115,267 shares of common stock, 6,880 shares of Series J Convertible Preferred Stock issued and outstanding convertible into 229,334 shares of common stock and 6,499 shares of Series AA Convertible Preferred Stock issued and outstanding convertible into 229,334 shares of common stock and 6,499 shares of Series AA Convertible Preferred Stock issued and outstanding convertible into 229,334 shares of common stock and 6,499 shares of Series AA Convertible Preferred Stock issued and outstanding convertible into 229,334 shares of common stock and 6,499 shares of Series AA Convertible Preferred Stock issued and outstanding convertible into 229,334 shares of common stock and 6,499 shares of Series AA Convertible Preferred Stock issued and outstanding convertible into 29,334 shares of common stock and 6,499 shares of Series AA Convertible Preferred Stock issued and outstanding convertible into 215,267 shares of Series AA Convertible Preferred Stock issued and outstanding convertible into 29,334 shares of common stock and 6,499 shares of Series AA Convertible Preferred Stock issued and outstanding convertible into 29,334 shares of common stock and 6,499 shares of Series AA Convertible Prefe

-As of December 31, 2017, there were outstanding options and warrants to purchase an aggregate of 1,147,234 shares of common stock; and fixed rate convertible debt convertible into 947,203 shares of common stock.
+As of December 31, 2018, there were outstanding options and warrants to purchase an aggregate of 8,131,555 shares of common stock; and fixed rate convertible debt convertible into 637,765 shares of common stock.
 From time to time, we also may increase the number of shares available for issuance in connection with our equity compensation plan, we may adopt new equity compensation plans, and we may issue awards to our employees and others who provide services to us outside the terms of our equity compensation plans.
 Our board of directors may fix and determine the designations, rights, preferences or other variations of each class or series of preferred stock and may choose to issue some or all of such shares to provide additional financing in the future.